July 9-10 in Rossland – Sold Out!

 We will supply the basic materials for the 2 days (and you get a starter kit to take home).
 Feel free to bring your own set of materials to play with as well.

-Costs include two days of training with trainer, social reporter/graphic facilitator, personal starter kit, plenty of healthy drinks and snacks, post-workshop online community and support network as well as a 1:1 coaching session for each participant.
+Costs include two days of training with trainer, social reporter/graphic facilitator, personal starter kit, plenty of healthy drinks and snacks (Rossland), lunch provided (Prince George only thanks to sponsorship), post-workshop online community and support network as well as a 1:1 coaching session for each participant.

 Please note meals, lodging and transportation are not included.
 Accommodation information available upon request.